-R{DDFXY}
+R{JKPCK}

-- A load, translation table walk, or inst struction fetch that w ould not have been permitted, including t those from hardware speculation or prefet tching.

-- A store to an incorrect address or a store that would not have been made or not permitted. - A direct or indirect write to a Special-purpose or System register that would not have been made or not permitted. - Assertion of any signal, such as an interrupt, that would not have been asserted. - Any operation not occurring that should have occurred. - Causing the PE to take an imprecise exception, other than an error exception in response to the error itself.
-See the section Definition of a precise exception in [1]. - R{PMMDF} The PE discarding data that it holds in a modified state. - Any other loss of required uniprocessor semantics, ordering, or coherency.
+- Any operation occurring that should not have occurred, including: - A load, translation table walk, or instruction fetch that would not have been permitted, including those from hardware speculation or prefetching. - A store to an incorrect address, or a store that would not have been made or not permitted. - A direct or indirect write to a Special-purpose or System register that would not have been made or not permitted. - Assertion of any signal, such as an interrupt, that would not have been asserted.

+R{LLKVP}

+• Any operation not occurring that should have occurred.

+R{PZNNG}

+• Causing the PE to take an imprecise exception, other than an error exception in response to the error itself.
+See the section Definition of a precise exception in the Arm® Architecture Reference Manual, for A-profile architecture [1].

+R{PMMDF}

+• The PE discarding data that it holds in a modified state.